 Why You Should Go to the Howth Summit

 For the view.
 Pure and simple.
 You can also start a bit of cliff-walking here, true, but the great view is the thing most people head out to the Howth Summit for.
 Which makes one thing quite clear - if it is dark, or if there is a thick fog, Howth Summit might not be the best idea.

-As to night ... take a torch, otherwise you'll almost be guaranteed a tumble.
+As for night ... take a torch, otherwise, you'll almost be guaranteed a tumble.
 And be prepared for some lights in the distance, nothing more.
 Except maybe some, er, unusual nocturnal activities in the car park.